 Reducing CO2 emissions with a smart rail freight set-up

 At Greencarrier Freight Services, the environment is our main focus.
 We always strive to develop our services in favour of the environment and a more sustainable future.
 We want to be top of mind for sustainable transport solutions in our home market.
 Our new rail service is part of our concept Green Smart Transport Solutions.
-The purpose is to reach our target to reduce CO2 emissions by 15 percent by the end of 2017 compared to 2015.

 China increases trade with Europe by reviving the ancient Silk Road